 Fast Cars with Cheap Insurance: Top 10 List

-So you want to drive a fast car, but you don’t want to pay a fortune in car insurance.
+So you want to drive a fast car but don’t want to pay a fortune for car insurance.
 Fortunately, there are plenty of fast cars with cheap insurance premiums.

 Generally, the world’s fastest cars tend to be the most expensive cars to insure.
-It costs thousands per year to insure a Lamborghini or Maserati, for example.
+It costs thousands per year to insure a luxury vehicle, like a Lamborghini, Bugatti, Rolls-Royce, or Ferrari, for example.

-However, there are plenty of cars that are fast enough – yet still have reasonable car insurance premiums.
-The Dodge Challenger and Fort Mustang GT Convertible, for example, are considered fast cars, although their insurance premiums are similar to the premiums paid on slower vehicles.
+However, plenty of cars are fast enough – yet still have reasonable car insurance premiums.
+For example, the Dodge Challenger and Fort Mustang GT Convertible are considered fast cars, although their insurance premiums are similar to the premiums paid on slower vehicles.